Episode 5: Steve Heroux – Authenticity and How Crucial It Is to Make Your First Introduction Memorable

-In this episode, Brynne and Bill talked to Steve Heroux of Victory Selling!
-Steve is passionate about sales training and helping sales professionals adapt to virtual selling and how honesty, integrity & humility will help us stand out from the crowd.
+In this episode, Brynne and Bill are joined by Steve Heroux of Victory Selling!
+Steve is passionate about sales training, especially when it comes to helping sales professionals adapt to virtual selling.
+Discover how honesty, integrity, and humility will help us stand out from the crowd.

 I think making it social means making it less socially distant and more connected.
 And even though we are apart, we’re all remote and we have people that we could connect with all over the world, you can still be social and not the belly-to-belly.